actions/actions-runner-controller/README.md

 __**Note: The repository maintainers do not have an enterprise environment (cloud or server).
 Support for the enterprise specific feature set is community driven and on a best endeavors basis.
 PRs from the community are welcomed to add features and maintain support.**__

-## Setting up authentication with GitHub API
+## Setting Up Authentication with GitHub API

 There are two ways for actions-runner-controller to authenticate with the GitHub API (only 1 can be configured at a time however):